Malvern (Vic.)

 Malvern has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 20 projects likely impacting the region.
-Key initiatives include Cabrini Hospital Major Redevelopment, 173 Burke Road Mixed-Use Development, Harold Holt Swim Centre Improvements, and Level Crossing Removal Project (Melbourne).
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of twenty projects that are likely to impact the area.
+Notable projects include Cabrini Hospital Major Redevelopment, 173 Burke Road Mixed-Use Development, Harold Holt Swim Centre Improvements, and Level Crossing Removal Project (Melbourne).
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.